+According to South Central District Engineer Tom Stehn, inatbarrels and equipment within the boundaries of a work zone.
+Our employees put their lives on the line to improve Missouri roads and increase safety on a daily basis," he said.
+"There are plenty of damgers in the most ideal situations.
+When you add driver inattention or speeding to the equation, the results can be tracic, Both MODOT employees and the traveling public have the right to a safe work zone environment."

 The year 2006 was a tragic one with so many MoDOT lives lost in work zones.
-Stehn poidted out there are more than just orange barrels and equipment within the boundaries of a work zone.
-Our employees put their lives on the line to improve Missouri roads increase safety on a daily basis," he said.
-"There are plenty of dangers in the most ideal situations.
-When you add driver inattention or speeding to the equation, the results can be tracic.
-Both MoDOT employees and the traveling public have the right to a safe work zone environment."

-Customer feedback is important to MoDOT.
-Anyone with transportation related questions should contact the MoDOT Customer Service Center, toll-free, at 1-888-ASK-MODOT (888-275-6636) or via email at d9cse@modot.mo.gov.
+Stehn poidted out there are more than just orange tation related questions should contact the MoDOT Customer Service Center, toll-free, at 1-888-ASK-MODOT (888-275-6636) or via email at d9csc@modot.mo.gov.